 All stock options granted by the Company, including those made to our executives, have exercise prices equal to the fair market value of our common stock on the date of grant, so that the recipient will not recognize any value from his or her stock options unless our share price increases above the exercise price.
 Accordingly, this portion of our executive officers' compensation is at risk and is directly aligned with stockholder value creation.
-In addition, the stock options granted to our executive officers in 2021, including our named executive officers, vest over four years, with 25% of the shares vesting on the first anniversary of either the grant or vesting commencement date, as applicable, and then, as to the remainder, monthly thereafter in substantially equal installments until the fourth anniversary of either the grant or vesting commencement date.
 Vesting generally ceases upon termination of service to the Company.
-Generally, the stock options we grant to our executives have a ten-year term and stock option exercise rights typically cease three months following termination of service, except in the case of death or disability, or if otherwise modified pursuant to an agreement approved by the compensation committee or the board of directors as described in the "Benefits and Other Compensation" section below.
+Generally, the stock options we grant to our employees have a ten-year term and stock option exercise rights typically cease three months following termination of service, except in the case of death or disability, or if otherwise modified pursuant to an agreement approved by the compensation committee or the board of directors as described in the "Benefits and Other Compensation" section below.
+Annual stock option awards granted to our executive officers in 2022, including our named executive officers, as detailed below, vest over three years, with 33% of the shares vesting on the first anniversary of the vesting commencement date.
+The new hire stock option award granted to Derek Hicks in 2022, as detailed below, vests over four years, with 25% of the shares vesting on the first anniversary of the vesting commencement date.
+The new hire stock option award granted to an then, as to the remainder, monthly thereafter in substantially equal installments until the fourth anniversary of the vesting commencement date.